C904N50N/Travel-PiHole-and-PiVPN/README.md

 The setup process began with installing the non-desktop version of the latest RaspberryPi OS onto the Pi.
 Following that, PiHole was installed on one device and PiVPN on the other.

+When setting up the router for the most part it will come pre configured from the factory, I suggest changing the password and SSID to be more recognizable to you.

+After the router is set up and running we can start setting up PiHole and/or PiVPN now that we IPs that we can make static.

 ## PiHole

 ## PiVPN